Toktatop/system-ATRIN/README.md

 # system-ATRIN
 here you can download the system

-this is a small system that I have not finished making in the future I will upgrade the system

 NOTES

-  1.if you gonna select russian language it gonna take enlgish because russian is not done
+  1.if you gonna select russian language it gonna take english because russian is not done

   2.English is not done completely